remotion-dev/remotion/packages/docs/docs/lambda/concurrency.md

 You can set the concurrency via the [`framesPerLambda`](/docs/lambda/rendermediaonlambda#framesperlambda) option (or [`--frames-per-lambda`](/docs/lambda/cli/render#--frames-per-lambda) via CLI).

-The concurrency is defined as `framesPerLambda / frameCount`.
+The concurrency is defined as `frameCount / framesPerLambda`.
 That means that the higher you set `framesPerLambda`, the lower the concurrency gets.

 :::note
 Example: You render a video that has a `durationInFrames` of `300` with a `framePerLambda` setting of `15`.
 The concurrency is `300 / 15 = 20`.